Skip to main content

 - Use remember() to persist decisions, context, and learnings

-- Use search_memories() and search_content() to find relevant history
+- Use search() to find relevant history across memories and indexed content

 - Use propose_action() before taking irreversible actions